Dubai Shopping Festival

-Dubai Shopping Festival (DSF; مهرجان دبي للتسوق) is an annual month long event put together by the Dubai Festivals & Retail Establishment (DFRE), which is a part of Dubai's department of tourism.
+Dubai Shopping Festival (DSF; مهرجان دبي للتسوق) is an annual month long event put together by the Dubai Festivals & Retail Establishment (DFRE), which is a part of Dubai's Department of Economy and Tourism.
 During the festival, shops offer discounts on their merchandise, daily car raffles and prize drawings are held to win items such as gold and cars, and there is a fireworks display.
 There are also a range of family activities and live shows that take place throughout Dubai.

 History

 The Festival first began on 16 February 1996 and took a total of 45 days to construct before launching.
-The idea for the festival was first created by Sheikh Mohammad Bin Rashid Al Maktoum.
+The idea for the festival was first created by Sheikh Mohammed bin Rashid Al Maktoum.
 The year 2019 is its 24th year of operation.
 The 24th edition of the Dubai Shopping Festival from 2018 to 2019 will take place for over five weeks, which marks the longest period of time that the festival has run so far.
 "One World, One Family, One Festival" is the motto for the Dubai Shopping Festival.